 A: You can search for area codes by city name or zip code.
 You can also view these locations on a map.

 Q: I do not live in the US or Canada.
 How do I search for plans in my country?

-A: Please visit the All Providers Reviews page to search for providers and to see which providers are available in your country.
+A: Please visit our All Providers Reviews page to search for providers and to see which providers are available in your country.
 You can also find a provider's service location on their individual detail pages.